Success happens when luck meets preparation.

 In recent years, my research has focused on the areas of risk management in venture capital companies, the involvement of employees in the innovation process of companies and the design of national and regional innovation systems.
 My current research emphasis is on the development of innovation management in times of digital change.

-Due to my leave of absence to take up my ministerial post, I am currently not active in teaching, but limit myself to scientific lectures and the supervision of doctoral students and ongoing research projects.
+Due to my leave of absence to take up my ministerial post, I am currently not active in teaching, but limit myself to scientific lectures and the supervision of ongoing doctoral and research projects.